gdoyle87/gdoyle87.github.io/README.md

-# gdoyle87.github.io
+# About

-Landing page and redirect rules for my GitHub Pages projects.
+This repo is the deffault landing page for my github pages projects.